Neural Stochastic Differential Equations on Compact State Spaces: Theory, Methods, and Application to Suicide Risk Modeling: Results

 \subsection{Inductive Bias with Smooth, Pathwise Expansion of Brownian Motion}

 Since SDE solvers are slow and unstable, prior work focused on finding mechanisms to use ODE solvers instead.
 ODE solvers are known to be more numerically stable, accurate, and well-behaved when used with adaptive step-sizes.
 Prior work has used several strategies to accomplish this.
-For example, prior work approximates the first two moments of the time-marginal using the Fokker-Planck-Kolmogorov (FPK) equation, which can then be solved using an ODE solver (this is known as the ``Gaussian Assumed Approximation'', \citet{sarkka2019applied}).
-In diffusion models, prior work derived an FPK-based fast, numerically stable process that samples from the same distribution as the SDE using an ODE solver (the ``probability flow ODE'')~\cite{song2021scorebased}.
-Finally, prior work (e.g.~\citet{ghosh2022differentiable}) replaces Brownian motion with the Karhunen–Loeve Expansion~\cite{sarkka2019applied}, which takes the following form:
+For example, prior work approximates the first two moments of the time-marginal using the Fokker-Planck-Kolmogorov (FPK) equation, which can then be solved using an ODE solver---this is known as the ``Gaussian Assumed Approximation'' \citep{sarkka2019applied}.
+In diffusion models, prior work derived an FPK-based, fast, numerically stable process that samples from the same distribution as the SDE using an ODE solver---this is called the ``probability flow ODE''~\citep{song2021scorebased}.
+Finally, prior work (e.g.~\citet{ghosh2022differentiable}) replaces Brownian motion with the Karhunen-Lo\`eve Expansion~\citep{sarkka2019applied}---see \cref{eq:kl-expansion}.
+In \cref{fig:strat-inductive-bias}, we empirically demonstrate that WSP exhibits the same inductive bias in comparison to baselines, even under this pathwise expansion.

-where $T$ is the end-time of the process.
-This expansion replaces Brownian motion, $dB_t$, with a randomly weighted sum of ODEs, allowing us to use an ODE solver.
-As $R \to \infty$, the distribution of $d\widehat{B}_t$ converges to that of $dB_t$, and overall differential equation converges to the Stratonovich SDE~\cite{wong1965convergence}.

-In \cref{fig:strat-inductive-bias}, we empirically demonstrate that WSP boasts the same favorable inductive bias in comparison to baselines, even under this pathwise expansion.